 I was moved by the irony of his lost struggle.
 He eventually lost hope.

 “Hope.”
 That reminded me of his role as Dr. Malcolm Sayer in Awakenings, a movie I show my students every year, a vehicle for serious thinking and writing.
-Based on the book of the same name by neurologist Dr. Oliver Sachs, it is a movie everyone should know and cherish.
+Based on the book of the same name by neurologist Dr. Oliver Sacks, it is a movie everyone should know and cherish.
 The book is very much worth your time as well.
 It’s extraordinary.
 Just don’t let yourself be caught up in the medical terminology.
 Read it for the stories.

 There is an enormous gulf between mere entertainment and good art.
 Awakenings is good art.
 There is nothing wrong with mere entertainment, not as long as we understand that’s what it is, not as long as we don’t try to imbue it with qualities and depth that it plainly lacks.
 The Avengers, Thor: The Dark World, and Guardians of the Galaxy, are fine entertainment, worthy ways to spend a few hours, but that’s all they are.

 Awakenings is far, far more.
 Not only extraordinarily entertaining, it is an example of the best human beings can accomplish in cinema–and in life.
 As I tell my students, it’s one of the finest movies ever made, and there is no sex, no car chases, no one gets shot, there are no explosions, not even any special effects.
 Dr. Sayer never gave up hope, and there’s the irony that brings me to tears even as I type these words.